cse482spring2019/MACK/README.md

 NOTE: this script will take a while to complete.

-After running `./deploy_dev.sh`, the webapp and servers should be running as a docker container at `localhost:2015`.
+After running `./deploy_dev.sh`, the webapp and servers will be running as a docker container at `localhost:2015`.

 ## Development